Seraphiel97/simon-game/README.md

 1. Implement iterative increasing difficulty feature
 2. Create color themes for player selection
 3. Stylistically alter the player bubbles to better match the AI theme of the game
+4. Create and randomize the render messages for success and failure